rchavelas/flask-for-everybody/README.md

 * l.
 Uploading and downloading files
 * m.
 Connecting to a SQLite database (using the sqlite3 package)
 * n.
 Storing serialized objects (class instances) into SQLite db
+* o.
+Handling exceptions when connecting to a SQLite db (using the sqlite3 package)
 * p.
+CRUD application (using the sqlite3 package)
+* t.
 User session management with Flask-Login and Flask-SQLAlchemy
-* q.
+* u.
 User session management with Flask-Login, Flask-SQLAlchemy and Flask-Bcrypt